UoY-RoboStar/robocert-textual/README.md

 Packages are subject to renaming and moving at any time.

-- `robocalc.robocert.model` is the metamodel for the sequence diagram language.
+- `robostar.robocert.textual.model` is the metamodel for the sequence diagram language.
-- `robocalc.robocert` is the textual (Xtext) language for the above metamodel.
+- `robostar.robocert.textual` is the textual (Xtext) language for the above metamodel.
-- Everything else is, generally, artefacts derived from `robocalc.robocert`.
+- Everything else is, generally, artefacts derived from `robostar.robocert.textual`.

 ## Dependencies